 Dr. Mary Elizabeth (“M.E.”)
 Luka is an Assistant Professor of Arts, Media & Culture Management at the Department of Arts, Culture, Media (UTSC), with a cross-appointment at the Faculty of Information (iSchool).
 Dr. Luka is an award-winning scholar, activist and digital media producer for arts, social enterprises, broadcasting and telecommunications, and creative management policy, planning and practice.
-She studies modes and meanings of creativity and innovation in the digital age, to investigate how arts, culture, media and civic sectors are networked together.
-Her research examines co-creative and collaborative production, distribution and dissemination in the intersecting fields of media, arts and culture.
+They study modes and meanings of creativity and innovation in the digital age, to investigate how arts, culture, media and civic sectors are networked together.
+Their research examines co-creative and collaborative production, distribution and dissemination in the intersecting fields of media, arts and culture.